-OAHS February Students of the Month
+Oxford Area High School May Students of the Month

+Each month teachers in selected departments nominate underclassmen for Students of the Month, with the final selections made by the school administration.
 Students of the Month are chosen based on criteria including demonstrating an effort and desire to learn; involvement in school and classroom activities; respect for all school policies and personnel; concern for the school community and friendliness and support for other students.
-The following Students of the Month for February were named after being nominated by members of the business & technology education, art, music and guidance departments and the nurses' office.
+The following Students of the Month for May were named after being nominated by members of the foreign languages, family and consumer sciences, and English as a Second Language departments.

 Eliot Long, freshman.
 Nominating teacher Katherine Gotwols said, "Eliot is pleasant, highly intelligent, participates daily, has a great sense of humor, and turns in all of his work on time, or sometimes even prior to due dates.
 He is a model student and just a pleasure to have in class.
 He is also kind and respectful towards everyone."